MannLabs/CKG/docs/source/intro/getting-started-with-docker.rst

 This container will install all the requirements needed, download source databases and build the CKG graph database, and open 5 ports through which to interact with the CKG.

-.. warning:: This requires Docker to be previously installed (https://docs.docker.com/engine/install/)
+.. warning:: This requires Docker to be previously installed (https://docs.docker.com/engine/install/).
+Notice that the installation in Unix systems is a bit different than in Windows or MacOS, check the instructions for your specific distribution (https://docs.docker.com/engine/install/#server).

 To run the Docker, simply: